Señora Acero season 4: Plot

 Vicenta Acero (Carolina Miranda) and Daniel Phillips (Luis Ernesto Franco) swore an eternal love after ending Chucho Casáres (Sergio Goyri) in the middle of the desert, but they know that destiny is not on their side.
 Both the government of Mexico and the United States are against the Acero family, since they are responsible for the death of the governor of Chihuahua, Chucho Casáres.
-Obliged to go underground, Vicenta and Daniel decide to move to Nuevo Laredo, Tamaulipas.
+Obliged to go underground, Vicenta and Daniel decide to move to Matamoros, Tamaulipas.
 Now they have more enemies than ever.
 Indira Cárdenas (Gaby Espino), who she is now the head of the Department of Homeland Security and Border Patrol of Texas, continues to be the biggest hurdle for Vicenta and Daniel.
 El Indio Amaro (Jorge Zárate), without money and power, blackmails Indira to allow him to pass drugs across the border and rebuild his cartel.
 But Vicenta and Daniel intercept the cargo, leaving El Indio ruined and vowing to take revenge on them.
 As if that were not enough, a new enemy appears, the Colombian known as Mr. Romero.
 Mr. Romero is in fact Julián Montero (Diego Cadavid), son of Briceida Montero and nephew of Rodrigo Montero, and has come to Mexico to avenge the death of his family.
 Mr. Romero joins forces with all the enemies of Los Acero to get what he wants, forming a team first with El Indio Amaro and then with Tuti.
 La Tuti (Ana Lucía Domínguez), anxious for revenge against El Indio, has been attracting her clients to her own organization, "The Havana Cartel", also known as "The Mamacitas Cartel", led by a clan of beautiful women.

 Salvador Acero (Michel Duval) is still in love with his wife, Rosario (Oka Giner), and continues to work with Vicenta and Daniel in the business of helping immigrants cross the border.
 El Gallo (Óscar Priego), aware of the corrupt plans in which the Mexican President (Mario Loría), Chucho's boss has been implicated, blackmails him into leaving his family in peace.
-And then he decides to launch his own political career, becoming the mayor of Nuevo Laredo.
+And then he decides to launch his own political career, becoming the mayor of Matamoros.
 Now with power, El Gallo can now manipulate the chains of power for the benefit of the Acero family.
 For his part Romero becomes obsessed with Vicenta, to the point of send it her to kidnap.
 El Gallo recruits Daniel and Salvador on a rescue mission that causes many deaths.
 Once again, the blood and revenge follow Vicenta Acero, who, despite her pain, will continue to do justice along the border as La Coyote.